 “’A great date will contain variety, vitality, and attention in a style the other person wants.’”

-If you need some ideas to get you onto a good footing to grow your love, please visit the Romantic Ideas topic, to glean through and use that, which will help you to grow your love for each other.
+To obtain ideas to get you onto a good footing to grow your love, please visit the Romantic Ideas topic.
+We recommend you glean through and use that, which will help you to grow your love for each other.

-And lastly, on this issue, here’s a portion of what Pastor Mark at Mars Hill Downtown Bellevue said in a sermon titled, “Friends with Benefits” said, for you to prayerfully consider:
+Lastly, on this issue, here’s a portion of what Pastor Mark at Mars Hill Downtown Bellevue said in a sermon titled, “Friends with Benefits.”
+It’s something for you to prayerfully consider:

 Steve and I can’t do much more for you than what we offer in this article and on this web site.
 But what we can do is point you to the One who can renew your hope.
 We encourage you to believe that this is not the end of the world for you.
 The Lord can bind up your broken heart and bring healing.
 He can help in ways you may not be able to imagine.

-I would like to share something with you that is written in Stormie Omartian’s book, Praying Through the Deeper Issues of Marriage (that we recommend you read).
-It is a prayer, based on scripture, which I believe God could use to help you in your situation.
+I would like to share something with you that is written in Stormie Omartian’s book, Praying Through the Deeper Issues of Marriage.
+It is a prayer, based on scripture, God can use to help you in your situation.
 It’s titled “Prayer for Breakthrough in Me.”
 You may want to use it as an outline to pray through, for God to minister to your heart.

 You can’t MAKE your spouse participate in your marriage in the way he or she should.
-But you can ask God to keep your heart and mind and focus centered on doing things His way.
+But you can ask God to keep your heart, mind and focus centered on doing things His way.
 You can ask Him to give you peace of mind in the process.

 “LORD I COME BEFORE YOU.
 I cast all my cares at Your feet, knowing that You care for me (1 Peter 5:7).
 I thank You that Your plans for me are for a good future filled with peace and hope (Jeremiah 29:11).
 Help me to remember that no matter what is happening in my marriage, You will never leave or forsake me.

-“Lord, I confess as sin any time I have felt hopeless about my situation, especially about important aspects of my marriage.
+“Lord, I confess as sin any time I have felt hopeless about my situation.
 Your Word says that ‘hope deferred makes the heart sick, but when desire comes, it is a tree of life’ (Proverbs 13:12).
 When time passes for so long and I see no change, I feel heartsick and hopeless.
 But I confess any hopelessness I have to You.
 You have said that whatever doesn’t come from faith is sin (Romans 14:23).
 It reveals that my faith in Your power to change things is weak.
 Please help me to not hesitate to hope again out of fear that I will be disappointed.
 I commit to trusting in You at all times.
 I pour out my heart before You, knowing You are my God of refuge (Psalm 62:8).

 “Help me to become a child —entirely dependent upon You.
 I know that this is the safest place I can be.
 I pray that You would ‘search me, O God, and know my heart; try me, and know my anxieties; and see if there is any wicked way in me, and lead me in the way everlasting’ (Psalm 139:23-24).
 Enable me to become all I need to be.